petershin/liferay-learn/docs/commerce/latest/en/developer-guide/using-client-extensions/using-the-shipping-engine-client-extension.md

 1. Open the mini cart and click _Submit_.
 This starts the checkout flow.

-1. Continue checking out till you reach the step to select a shipping option.
+1. Continue checking out until you reach the step to select a shipping option.

    ![Verify the addition of two new shipping options from the newly added client extension.](./using-the-shipping-engine-client-extension/images/03.png)